Navneet1206/Ether-Chess-OTC/README.md

       <img src="./MockDown%20images/local_run.png" alt="Web3 Chess Local Run" style="width: 700px; border-radius: 8px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);" />
       <p align="center" style="margin-top: 5px; font-style: italic;">This is how you can install and run the game</p>
     </td>

   </tr>
 </table>

 ---
+<h2 align="center" style="color: #1E90FF;">⚠️ Important Note: ⚠️</h2>

+**Off Anti-Tracking**
+For a seamless user experience, ensure that anti-tracking features are disabled in the browser settings, as this might cause issues with game state tracking and wallet interactions.
+You can disable these features in your browser preferences to avoid potential problems.

+---